bethdevopsbunny/bethdevopsbunny/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;blog.bethdevopsbunny.com

 <br>
-due to a change in job, I will not be on github as much 👋
+due to job requirements, I will not be on github as much 👋

 <!--